Appearance

 Videos

-We're trying out a new video format where an engineer goes through a real code review while we kibbitz and give them tips on using Reviewable:
+Below is a link to a video where an engineer goes through a real code review while we kibbitz and offer tips on using Reviewable:

-There's a growing collection of tips in screencast format, if that's what you prefer, including:
+There's a collection of tips in screencast format, if that's what you prefer, including:

 Articles